yeehaa123/elab/CHAT/collections.md

 increasingly share their data openly online.
 A good example of this development in the field of cultural heritage is our partner in this project the Europeana network3.
-But also in the political field a lot of open data sets wait be explored by dedicated citizen.
+But also in the political field a lot of open data sets wait be explored by dedicated citizens.
 The skills to compile graspable information from big data sets therefore become more important on the level of politics and social agency.
 It allows civic movements but also single citizens to understand political and